cardano-foundation/cf-reeve-indexer/frontend/README.md

 - **MUI (Material UI)** for modern and accessible components
 - **TanStack Query** (formerly React Query) for data fetching and caching
 - **Formik** for robust form management
-- **Keycloak** for authentication and authorization
 - **i18n** for internationalization support
-- **Playwright** for end-to-end testing

-This repository houses the frontend component of Reeve.
-Developed with TypeScript, React.js, and MUI (Material UI), it showcases a user-friendly interface that allows users to interact with the Reeve platform.
-It provides a user-friendly interface for managing financial data, generating reports, and accessing blockchain records.
-The Reeve frontend is currently closed source, since it implements the Needs of the Cardano Foundation.
+Developed with TypeScript, React.js, and MUI (Material UI), it showcases a user-friendly interface that allows users to access Transactions, Reports and Dashbaords published via Authenticated Reeve platform application.

 👉 Check the [Reeve Platform repository](https://github.com/cardano-foundation/cf-reeve-platform) to understand how the microservices work together